Below I’ve listed some of my favorite speech therapy websites and apps.

 I wrote an article here on Tween Speech Therapy, all about articulation therapy for older students.
 It gives tips for assessment, treatment, and carryover.

-Speech Therapy Websites and Apps for AAC
+Speech Therapy Websites and Apps for Augmentative and Alternative Communication (AAC)

 Tar Hill Reader is a collection of free, easy-to-read, and accessible books on a wide range of topics.
 Each book can be speech enabled and accessed using multiple interfaces, including touch screens, the IntelliKeys with custom overlays, and 1 to 3 switches.